Acne Treatment | Acne Specialist in Eugene OR

 - Chemical Peel for Acne

-Micro Peel for Acne is a one-step clinical procedure designed to control breakouts, while improving texture.
+Micro Peel for Acne is a one-step clinical procedure designed to control breakouts while improving texture.
 Formulated with salicylic acid to refine pores and help reduce the appearance of acne, this powerful peel also features glycolic acid to aid in the improvement of rough texture, blotchiness, and uneven skin tone.
-A series of 4-6 applications is recommended for optimal results.
-Join our peel club for best pricing!
+A series of 4-6 applications are recommended for optimal results.
+Join our peel club for the best pricing!

 - Cryogenic Therapy